What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of urban and regional planners is projected to grow 13 percent from 2016 to 2026, faster than the average for all occupations.
+Employment of urban and regional planners is projected to grow 11 percent from 2019 to 2029, much faster than the average for all occupations.

 Most urban and regional planners have a master’s degree from an accredited urban or regional planning program.
 Candidates with a bachelor’s degree typically need work experience in planning, public policy, or a related field.